rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 by [@kettlecorn](kettlecorn_twitter)
 that released earlier this month.

-Bloom3D is built completely with Rust from user-interface to core algorithms.
+Bloom3D is built completely with Rust from the user interface to core algorithms.
 The game engine and many of the libraries powering Bloom3D are open-sourced on [GitHub][koi].

 [bloom3d]: https://bloom3d.com